jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 * Write some Java, Groovy, Python, PHP, or .NET code that leverages an Apache Chemistry library to work with content stored in Alfresco
 * Create some server-side JavaScript that gets executed using the [JavaScript Console](http://share-extras.github.io/addons/js-console/) add-on available from Share Extras
+* Use curl or some other HTTP client to make calls against the Alfresco REST API
 * Use curl or some other HTTP client to make calls against web scripts

 None of the above require you to write actions.